Opinion | Biden is leading a quiet revolution

 Passage of the Biden plan reflects the triumph of precisely the opposite view: that only active and competent government can get us out of the mess we’re in now.
-The willingness of Democrats to speed through a program of this size reflects the final shrugging off of Reagan-era constraints that made even liberal politicians gun shy about government activism.
+The willingness of Democrats to speed through a program of this size reflects the final shrugging off of Reagan-era constraints that made even liberal politicians gun-shy about government activism.

 The shift away from top-down supply-side economics could not be more dramatic.
-The Reagan theory, reduced to its essence, was: Help the rich and their investments will produce jobs and prosperity for everyone else.
-The Biden theory is bottom-up: Help middle class and low-income Americans, and their purchasing power will drive an unprecedented era of growth.
+The Reagan theory, reduced to its essence, was: Help the rich, and their investments will produce jobs and prosperity for everyone else.
+The Biden theory is bottom-up: Help middle-class and low-income Americans, and their purchasing power will drive an unprecedented era of growth.

 The Tax Policy Center’s comparison of President Donald Trump’s corporate tax cuts and Biden’s rescue bill tells the tale of two theories.
 The benefits of Trump’s tax cut went overwhelmingly to the top 20 percent.
 Assistance from the Biden rescue reaches well into the middle class, but its biggest benefits go to the bottom 40 percent of the income structure.